cameronjust/TA-splunk_forwarder_configs/README.txt

+### IMPORTANT: This addon must also be on the indexers and/or aggregate HFs as it contains index time operations.
+If you forget the data will all come in as multiple lines instead of one line per event.

 # Since the order of the btool can get lost due to _time being the same for all events you can force Splunk to return the exact order the events arrived with this search